Police Scanner Codes

 There are some dozens (not just ten) of police scanner ten codes generally in use today.
 They are all prefixed with the number ten.
 Hence, the term “ten” codes.
 “Ten” was chosen way back in 1937.
 It was the time when radio communication codes began to be used.
 This was to hasten police reporting through radio and remedy the problem of radio static.
 The first few seconds of transmission was blurred by static.
 Hence, to make sure messages were not affected by it, a preliminary code “10” was first sent immediately followed by the main code.

-Some Common Police Scanner Ten Codes
+Common Police Scanner Ten Codes

 10-00 Officer down, all patrols respond